janpstrunn/simple-rsync-script/README.md

 - rsync

 ## Usage:
 Run the script, and give the directories path.
-The script must be executable
+The script must be executable.

 Examples: